SEO and Guest Blogs: Tips for a Mutually Beneficial Collaboration

-Introduction to SEO and Guest Blogging
+Introduction to SEO and Guest Blogs

-Understanding SEO and Guest Blogging
+Understanding SEO and Guest Blogs

-How Can SEO and Guest Blogging Collaborate?
+How Can SEO and Guest Blogs Collaborate?

 Need a website?

-Ask for a free quote!
+Request a free quote!

 html

-Setting clear objectives before any collaboration
+Set clear goals before any collaboration

-the entire set of KPIs, from the content produced through to the distribution method.
-For example, when the French start-up Swile expanded internationally, its first guest posts on HR Technologist and PeopleMatters had a clear objective: to validate the resonance of their value proposition among English-speaking HR directors and measure the traffic coming from these sources.
+Even before opening a spreadsheet to list the target outlets, the first question to ask is: «What do we hope to get out of this guest-blogging campaign? .
+Do we primarily want to obtain quality backlinks, increase brand awareness, attract qualified leads, or test a new language market?
+The answer will determineSEO and Guest Blogs: Tips for a Mutually Beneficial Collaborationthe entire set of KPIs, from the content produced to the distribution method.
+For example, when the French start-up Swile went international, its first guest posts on HR Technologist and PeopleMatters had a clear objective: validate the resonance of their value proposition with English-speaking HR directors and measure the traffic coming from these sources.
 Backlinks were only a bonus.
-Conversely, the London agency Seeker Digital sets as its primary goal the consolidation of the DR of its clients, even if that means publishing on blogs with a smaller audience, but high authority.
+Conversely, the London agency Seeker Digital sets as its primary goal the strengthening of its clients’ DR , even if it means publishing on blogs with a smaller audience but high authority.

-Identifying the right platform: beyond simple “Domain Authority
+Identify the right platform: beyond simple «Domain Authority

-To assess this relevance, cross-reference several signals: the share of organic traffic coming from keywords related to your topic, the depth of exchanges in the comments section, the presence of segmented newsletters, or the recurrence of social shares.
-In the context of a B2B project, data from tools such as SimilarWeb or BuiltWith make it possible to check whether the readership does indeed match the typology of companies targeted (size, technology stack, geographic area).
-Finally, don’t forget to examine the profile of outbound links on the host site: a blog that links exclusively to online casinos
+To assess this relevance, cross-check several signals: the share of organic traffic that comes from keywords related to your topic, the depth of exchanges in the comments section, the presence of segmented newsletters, or the recurrence of social shares.
+As part of a B2B project, data from tools like SimilarWeb or BuiltWith make it possible to verify whether the readership indeed matches the targeted company profile (size, tech stack, geographic area).
+Finally, don’t forget to examine the outgoing link profile of the host site: a blog that links exclusively to online Digital Marketing casinos or shady ICO sites remains a very bad signal, regardless of its DA metric.

 Build an irresistible value proposition for the host